celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 Attestation Service exposes the following Prometheus format metrics at `/metrics` for attestations made.
 Please note that metrics are per instance.

 Please note that monitoring endpoints including metrics are exposed as a path on the usual host port.
 This means they are public by default.
 If you want metrics to be internal only, you will need to configure a load balancer appropriately.

+Metrics for the service:

+- `attestation_service_healthy`: Gauge with value `0` or `1` indicating whether the instance failed or passed its last [healthcheck](#healthcheck).
+Calls to `/healthz` update this gauge, and the process also runs a background healthcheck every minute.
+It is strongly recommended that you monitor this metric.

+Metrics for attestation requests:

 - `attestation_requests_total`: Counter for the number of attestation requests.